Sweet Potato and Coconut Curry For Baby

 For Baby’s Sweet Potato and Coconut Curry You Will Need…

-In a large pan, saute the onion in a little olive oil until golden.
-Stir in the cubed carrots and cook for a further 3 minutes, then stir in the sweet potato and continue to cook for a few more minutes.
+In a small pan, saute the onion in a little olive oil until golden.
+Stir in the cubed sweet potato and cook on a low heat, stirring, for 5 minutes.

-Stir in the ginger, sesame oil and the coconut milk and bring the mixture to a rapid simmer, stirring constantly.
+Stir in the ginger, garlic and the coconut milk and bring the mixture to a rapid simmer, stirring constantly.

-Reduce the heat and simmer gently for around 45 mins, stirring in a little more coconut milk (or water) if the mixture becomes too dry.
+Reduce the heat to very low and simmer gently, covered, for around 10 mins, stirring in up to 1/4 cup of water if the mixture becomes too dry.

 Serve with cooked rice, or with chapati or roti for babies enjoying finger food!